 We’re sharing more of our lives than ever before on social media.
 Almost 7 in 10 Americans reported using Facebook in 2019.
-Instagram is less popular at 37 percent.
+Instagram is less popular at 37 per cent.
 However, younger people are more likely to use Instagram, while people of all ages tend to get on Facebook to post status updates and photos.
 It’s at the point where many people take photos because they think they will get “likes” on Instagram.
 That’s an understandable impulse, but if you’re on vacation, you need to be thinking about more than that.
-You should take photos you’re proud of as well, so here are some tips to take your vacation photography to the next level.
+You should also take photos you’re proud of, so here are some tips to take your vacation photography to the next level.

 Remember to include people